TallinnQuest is a geolocation-based mobile RPG that turns the city of Tallinn into a playable story.

 Project management and documentation

-Many visitors stay only 1–3 days and rarely venture beyond the Old Town.
+Tourism research showed that many visitors stay only 1–3 days and rarely venture beyond the Old Town.

 Mapped quest sites across Tallinn.